ferianss/Bot-Topup-Telegram/README.md

 # Bot-Topup-Telegram

-**Bot-Topup-Telegram** is a Telegram bot that allows users to perform top-up transactions directly within Telegram by integrating with the [JF Topup Service API](https://topup.j-f.cloud).
+**Bot-Topup-Telegram** is a Telegram bot that allows users to perform top-up transactions directly within Telegram by integrating with the [JF Store API](https://topup.j-f.cloud/api/docs).
 This bot enables seamless transactions for purchasing products like mobile game credits, prepaid balances, and more.

 ## Features